About Me

 Marine phytoplankton sulfur emissions and chemistry

-Related publications: Jongebloed et al. (2023), Industrial-era decline in Arctic methanesulfonic acid is offset by increased biogenic sulfate aerosol.
-Proceedings of the National Academy of Sciences, 120(47). https://doi.org/10.1073/pnas.2307587120; Jongebloed, U.A. et al. Dimethyl sulfide chemistry over the industrial era: comparison of long-term observations and key gas- and aqueous-phase oxidation mechanisms.
-In prep.
+Related publications: Chalif et al. (2024), Pollution drives multidecadal decline in subarctic methanesulfonic acid.
+Nature Geoscience. https::/doi.org/10.1038/s41561-024-01543-w; Jongebloed et al. (2023), Industrial-era decline in Arctic methanesulfonic acid is offset by increased biogenic sulfate aerosol.
+Proceedings of the National Academy of Sciences, 120(47). https://doi.org/10.1073/pnas.2307587120; Jongebloed, U.A. et al. Dimethyl sulfide chemistry over the industrial era: comparison of key oxidation mechanisms and long-term observations.
+In review at ACP.https://doi.org/10.5194/egusphere-2024-3026.

 Marine phytoplankton in the Barents Sea (NASA Earth Observatory)